Permits: How to get residence permit and CPR number

 Arrive in Denmark for study start

-When arriving in Aarhus, you must be issued with a CPR number (only for students living in the municipality of Aarhus) and an EU residence document, only for EU/EEA students.
+When arriving in Denmark, you must be issued with a CPR number and an EU residence document (only EU/EEA students).
 Non-EU students should have their residence permit before they arrive in Denmark.

 We will explain the procedure in much more detail at the Orientation Day.